littledivy/deno_sdl2/README.md

 - Bindings to Graphics and Font subsystem.
 - API similar to `Rust-sdl2`
 - Not `--unstable`.
-Uses TCP instead of Deno's tradional plugin system.
+Uses TCP instead of Deno's traditional plugin system.

 #### Usage